You can find our Bachelor thesis topics for Business Administration students during the spring semester 2023 here.

 Some examples for case studies can be found here.

 Students of Economic and Business Education are required to write a literature review instead of conducting a case study.
 We offer literature reviews about certain streams of research within the broad Area of Corporate Finance.
 Literature reviews put a strong weight on literature research.
 As a starting point, we provide appropriate introductory literature.

 One example for a literature review can be found here.

-The topics for the spring semester 2021 will be available for download (see above) from March 1, 2021 (Economic and Business Education) and April 23, 2021 (Business Administration).
+The topics for the spring semester 2023 will be available for download (see above) from March 24, 2023 (Business Administration).
 Please fill out a preference list (Students of Economic and Business Education & Students of Business Administration) in which you rank topics according to your preferences (topic with rank 1 as your most preferred topic).
-Please assign a name to the file in the format “First name_Last name” and submit it to Alison Schultz (Economic and Business Education students) or Mattia Colombo (Business Administration students) by March 9, 2021 12:00pm (Economic and Business Education) or by April 28, 2021 12:00pm (Business Administration), respectively.
+Please assign a name to the file in the format “First name_Last name” and submit it to Mattia Colombo (Economic and Business Education students) or Henrietta Oppong-Adjei (Business Administration students) by February 27, 12:00pm (Economic and Business Education) or by March 31, 2022 12:00pm (Business Administration), respectively.
 We will randomly assign a topic to each student taking into account your preferences.

 In an introductory session, we will announce further details about the organizational procedure.
 Moreover, we will inform you about the requirements at our chair for writing a good bachelor's thesis.